 - 1. Bring the vehicle to a complete stop, leaving it connected to the tow vehicle. - 2.
 Firmly apply the parking brake. - 3.
 Turn the ignition switch to the LOCK position. - 4.
 Turn the ignition switch to the ON/RUN position, but do not start the engine. - 5.
 Press and hold the brake pedal. - 6.
-Shift the transmission into NEUTRAL.
+Shift the transmission into NEUTRAL. - 7.
+Shift the transfer case lever to the desired position.

-NOTE: When shifting the transfer case out of NEUTRAL
+NOTE: When shifting the transfer case out of NEUTRAL (N), the engine should remain OFF to avoid gear clash.

-- (N), the engine should remain OFF to avoid gear clash. - 8.
-Shift the automatic transmission into PARK, or place manual transmission in NEUTRAL. - 9.
-Release the brake pedal. - 10.
-Disconnect vehicle from the tow vehicle.
+- 8. Shift the automatic transmission into PARK, or place manual transmission in NEUTRAL.

+- 9. Release the brake pedal.

+- 10. Disconnect vehicle from the tow vehicle.

 - 11. Start the engine.

 - 12. Press and hold the brake pedal.

 - 13. Release the parking brake.

 - 14. Shift the transmission into gear, release the brake pedal (and clutch pedal on manual transmissions), and check that the vehicle operates normally.